 If you have dry skin, then you do not have to wash your hair too often.
 For many, one to two times a week is enough.
 The same is true for curly heads, as the sebum, which provides for greasy hair, spreads more slowly in curls.

 People with oily skin or fine and straight hair should resort to shampoo more often.
 But even here it is usually enough if you wash every other day.

 But is it really harmful to wash your hair every day?

-There are actually various expert opinions, but most also stress that everyone has to decide that for themselves.
-It is probably best, you are watching your own hair and you will notice what is good for you.
+There are actually various expert opinions, but most also stress that everyone has to decide for themselves.
+It is probably best, you watch your own hair and you will notice what is good for you.

 People with particularly strong sebum production simply get oily hair faster than others.
 In puberty, this is the case with almost everyone.
 On the other hand, those who notice that their hair is rather dry should not overdo it with washing.

 But there are also people who swear by the so-called “No Poo” method – they do not wash their hair with shampoo and water at all.

 Sounds disgusting, but the hair should be especially gentle.
 But the followers of “No Poo” do not even do without hair washing: they cleanse their hair with water and friction (with a comb), but refrain from washing lotions.